-Activities within this program area consist primarily of the placement and inspection of approximately 950 VMB pheromone delta traps.
-In 2024, trapping will be conducted in high-risk areas throughout the County, except in areas determined to be chronically infested by University of California, Riverside researchers utilizing historical VMB trap data from Napa County.
+Activities within this program consist primarily of the placement and inspection of approximately 950 VMB pheromone delta traps.
+In 2025, trapping will be conducted in high-risk areas throughout the County, except in areas determined to be chronically infested and areas with no historical persistence finds by University of California, Riverside researchers utilizing historical VMB trap data from Napa County.
 Trapping densities will continue to be at 25 traps per square mile and will be deployed in August and removed in October, when the most VMB are usually trapped.
 The VMB detection trapping program is funded, in part, using District funds.